Some Lagrangian quiver Grassmannians for the equioriented cycle: Abstract

 \section{Abstract}

 The goal of this paper is to better understand a family of linear degenerations of the classical Lagrangian Grassmannians $\Lambda(2n)$.
 It is the special case for $k=n$ of the varieties $X(k,2n)^{sp}$, introduced in previous joint work with Evgeny Feigin, Martina Lanini and Alexander Pütz.
 These varieties are obtained as isotropic subvarieties of a family of quiver Grassmannians $X(n,2n)$, and are acted on by a linear degeneration of the algebraic group $Sp_{2n}$.
 We prove a conjecture proposed in the paper above for this particular case, which states that the ordering on the set of orbits in $X(n,2n)^{sp}$ given by closure-inclusion coincides with a combinatorially defined order on what are called \emph{symplectic} $(n,2n)$-\emph{juggling patterns}, much in the same way that the $Sp_{2n}$ orbits in $\Lambda(2n)$ are parametrized by a type C Weyl group with the Bruhat order.
 The dimension of such orbits is computed via the combinatorics of \emph{bounded affine permutations}, and it coincides with the length of some permutation in a Coxeter group of affine type C. Furthermore, the varieties $X(n,2n)$ are GKM, that is, they have trivial cohomology in odd degree and are equipped with the action of an algebraic torus with finitely many fixed points and 1-dimensional orbits.
-In this paper it is proven that $X(n,2n)^{sp}$ is also GKM.
+In this paper it is proved that $X(n,2n)^{sp}$ is also GKM, with respect to the action of a subtorus of the above torus.